alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 	           prom/prometheus
 	```

-1. Run the following to make the script executable:
+1. Make the script executable:

 	```
 	chmod +x test-metrics.sh
 	```

-1. Run the following to execute the script:
+1. Execute the script:

 	```
 	./test-metrics.sh
 	```

-	If successful, you will see the message:
+	If the script executes successfully, you will see the message:

 	```
 	msg="Server is ready to receive web requests."
 	```

-1. Open your web browser and go to `http://localhost:9090/targets` to see the local Prometheus instance running in a Docker container and receiving metrics.
+1. Open your web browser and go to `http://localhost:9090/targets`.
+You should see the local Prometheus instance running in a Docker container and receiving metrics.

 If your local Prometheus instance is not receiving any metrics, check that the __PaaS State__ is __UP__.